What is an FHA Loan? Requirements, How It Works and How to Get One

 Your loan amount is restricted by FHA loan limits

-If the FHA program doesn’t work for your reno needs, consider one of these fixer-upper loan options (all of which allow you to qualify based on your home’s after-improved value):
+If the FHA program doesn’t work for your reno needs, consider one of these fixer-upper loan options:

-If you have at least a 620 credit score and plans for a few luxury items in your renovation project, the HomeStyle renovation loan may be worth a look.
-An added bonus: You can borrow up to the conforming loan limit of $726,200 for a single-family home in most parts of the country.
+If you have at least a 620 credit score and plans for a few luxury items in your renovation project, the Fannie Mae HomeStyle® renovation loan may be worth a look.
+You’ll only need to put 3% down with this loan.

 VA renovation loan

 The U.S. Department of Veterans Affairs (VA) backs VA renovation loans for military service members and their families.
-Eligible homebuyers may be able to buy a home with no down payment and add in the fix-up costs — up to 100% of the home’s after-improved value.
+Eligible homebuyers may be able to buy a home with no down payment and roll renovation costs into the loan — up to 100% of the home’s after-improved value.

 USDA renovation loan